ivanzanolla/Pharmagest/README.md

   Defines the database entities, representing the physical database tables.

 - **Pharmagest.Interface**
-  Hosts all interfaces for Inversion of Control (IoC) and Dependency Injection (DI).
+  Hosts all interfaces for Inversion of Control (IoC) by Autofac.

 - **Pharmagest.Message**
   Includes messages that can be published or subscribed (see `Pharmagest.ObserverManager`).